Largest regular multigraphs with three distinct eigenvalues: Upper bound for regular multigraphs with three eigenvalues

-\begin{lemma} Let $G$ be a connected $k$-regular multigraph of order $n$ with adjacency matrix $\A$.
-Suppose $\A$ has only three distinct eigenvalues.
-If $n \geq q^2+q+1$, then there does not exist a multiple edge in $G$. \end{lemma} \begin{proof} Let $u$, $v$ be vertices in $G$.
-Let $\partial(u,v)$ be the distance between $u$ and $v$.
-Assume that there exist multiple edges between $u$ and $v$.
-It follows that
+\begin{lemma} In a multigraph of maximum degree at most $k$, if a vertex $u$ is incident with a multiedge then there are at most $k^2-k$ vertices within distance two of $u$. \end{lemma} \begin{proof} Let $v$ be a vertex adjacent to $u$ with a multiedge.
+Then, it follows that

-\end{proof} Let $l_v$ be the number of loops of $v \in V$. \begin{lemma} Let $G$ be a connected $k$-regular multigraph of order $n$ with adjacency matrix $\A$.
-Suppose $\A$ has only three distinct eigenvalues.
-If $n>q^2+q+1$, then $G$ is simple and becomes strongly regular. \end{lemma} \begin{proof} It suffices to show that $G$ is simple.
-Let $\tau_1$, $\tau_2$ be the non-trivial distinct eigenvalues of $G$.
+where $\partial(u,w)$ is the distance between $u$ and $w$. \end{proof} Let $l_v$ denote the number of loops of $v \in V$. \begin{lemma} Let $G$ be a connected $k$-regular multigraph of order $n$ with only 3 distinct eigenvalues.
+If $n>k^2-k+1$, then $G$ is simple and strongly regular. \end{lemma} \begin{proof} It suffices to show that $G$ is simple.
+Let $\tau_1$, $\tau_2$ be the distinct eigenvalues of $G$ with $\tau_1,\tau_2 \ne k$.
 By Lemma~\ref{lem:harm}, we have $\tau_1+\tau_2<0$.
-By Lemma~\ref{lem:no_multi}, $G$ has no multiple edge.
+By Lemma~\ref{lem:no_multi}, $G$ has no multiedge.
 The Hoffman polynomial of $G$ can be expressed by

 It therefore follows that